Hidden Gardens in Lisbon Worth Discovering

 Tucked behind the Mãe d’Água reservoir and flanked by charming cafés, this garden is quiet, local, and lovely.
 Old aqueduct arches tower above, adding drama to the stillness.

-Soverra Thought: A place that asks nothing of you but presence.
+Soverra Insight: A place that asks nothing of you but presence.

 Final Thought